 COVID-19 has tested our resilience and ability to work through some pretty tough challenges.
 As students head back to classrooms this fall, SEL can help them work though their feelings of stress, anxiety, and fear.
 It can also help keep their academic learning on-track.
 It’s important to implement a Tier 1 approach so all students get the supports they need.

-Read our SEL Data Guide: Take Action on Your SEL Data! for tips and best practices around SEL assessment and effective data usage.
-To learn more about continuous improvement, read our blogs, Using SEL Assessments for Continuous Improvement: Part 1 – How to Effectively Use SEL Data and Using SEL Assessments for Continuous Improvement: Part 2 — 8 Ways to Improve Your SEL Implementation.
+Read the Aperture Education SEL Data Guide: Take Action on Your SEL Data! for tips and best practices around SEL assessment and effective data usage.
+To learn more about continuous improvement, read Using SEL Assessments for Continuous Improvement: Part 1 – How to Effectively Use SEL Data and Using SEL Assessments for Continuous Improvement: Part 2 — 8 Ways to Improve Your SEL Implementation.